svalinn/DAGMC/doc/usersguide/codes/fludag.rst

     CUBIT> create brick x 100
     CUBIT> create brick x 105
     CUBIT> subtract vol 100 from vol 101
-    CUBIT> group "M_BLCKHOLE" add vol 102
+    CUBIT> group "mat:BLCKHOLE" add vol 102

-When FLuDAG is run all the particles that enter volumes in group "M_BLCKHOLE" will be killed.
+When FLuDAG is run all the particles that enter volumes in group "mat:BLCKHOLE" will be killed.
 This is effectively the same as the concept of importance in MCNP.